revilowaldow/BITC/Sessions/2026/01 11 - Session 58.md

 Virtelle was not in the city

-THodunn aprehensive about meeting Steelmongers
+Thodunn apprehensive about meeting Steelmongers

 Caenis casts sending

 Virtelle this is Caenis, where are you, can you describe your immediate surrounding or any clues you can give?

-"Step raise left arm lunge parry riposte step step"
+> "Step raise left arm lunge parry riposte step step"

-srlalprss